Quadrifolium/OriginalPlanOnWeibo/_posts/Yi An Music Club/2018-03-10-yi-an-music-club.md

 [#YiAnMusicClub](https://weibo.com/p/100808beae2e3e05b17b64f63ebedca39f19b2/super_index) The boys have finished the trip to Beijing and returned to Shanghai!
 But there are some lively discussion about the trip.
 Want to learn about it? :yum:
 [◉ Flash Show Video](http://www.miaopai.com/show/VF89~g8Tz1MA1RL2-hYof06zC6V4fNEy-I4yjw__.htm)

+Note:
+1. This video is also on Bilibili: [◉ Yi An Music Club – Quick Q&A on the Beijing Trip](https://www.bilibili.com/video/av20596792)